LoganConnor44/anki-templates/readme.md

 Aside from making your flashcards look beautiful, this project has a few note-worthy features:

-1. Simplified Or Traditional Character Support
+1. Simplified And/Or Traditional Character Support

     - This project has a concept which enables the user to define which character type they would like to make their 'primary' character set.
-A user may also define an optional 'secondary' character set.
+A user may also define an optional 'secondary' character set or have one automatically generated from their 'primary' character.
-        - This enables a user to become familiar with both character types as it may be helpful to be able to understand all forms and permutations that written language may take.
+        - This enables a user to become familiar with both character types as it is be helpful to be able to understand all forms and permutations that written language may take.

 1. Pinyin Or Zhuyin Phonic Support